-b) Secretarial Auditor- M/s Grover Ahuja & Associates, Practicing Company Secretaries have been appointed to conduct the Secretarial Audit of the Company for the Financial Year 2018-19 as required under Section 204 of the Companies Act 2013 and Rules made thereunder.
-The Secretarial Audit Report for the Financial Year 2018-19 is annexed herewith as 'Annexure A' forming part of the Board's Report.
+b) Secretarial Auditor- The Board had appointed M/s Grover Ahuja & Associates, Practicing Company Secretaries to conduct the Secretarial Audit of the Company for the Financial Year 2019-20 as required under Section 204 of the Companies Act 2013 and Rules made thereunder.
+The Secretarial Audit Report for the Financial Year 2019-20 is annexed herewith as 'Annexure A' forming part of this Report.